Preservation Awards

 Woodmere Art Museum and St. Michael's Hall - Sustainable Stewardship, 2021 Winner

-Starting with Charles Knox Smith’s decision to publicly share his collection in a converted 19th century mansion rather than a new Center City building, Woodmere’s enduring and creative dialog of nature with art, industry, history, and life can be considered the very essence of sustainable stewardship.
+Starting with Charles Knox Smith’s decision to publicly share his collection in a converted 19th-century mansion rather than a new Center City building, Woodmere’s enduring and creative dialog of nature with art, industry, history, and life can be considered the very essence of sustainable stewardship.

 The Woodmere building, the 6 acres on which it sits, and the core of its art collection stand as a “remarkable testament to its founder’s vision of connecting art and nature, with profound reverence for both.”
 In line with this vision, Woodmere recently secured the most economical and sustainable way to increase capacity when it bought St. Michael’s Hall from the Sisters of St. Joseph last year.
 The Hall could have been torn down and its 4 acres filled with more than 20 homes, but will instead represent an exquisite balance between serving the needs of a growing institution and respect for the spirit and assets of the community in which it sits.